Empowering Embodied Visual Tracking with Visual Foundation Models and Offline RL: Abstract

 \section{Abstract}

 Embodied visual tracking is to follow a target object in dynamic 3D environments using an agent’s egocentric vision.
 This is a vital and challenging skill for embodied agents.
 However, existing methods suffer from inefficient training and poor generalization.
 In this paper, we propose a novel framework that combines visual foundation models (VFM) and offline reinforcement learning (offline RL) to empower embodied visual tracking.
 We use a pre-trained VFM, such as ``Tracking Anything”, to extract semantic segmentation masks with text prompts.
-We then train a recurrent policy network with offline RL, e.g., Conservative Q-Learning, to learn from the collected demonstrations without online agent-environment interactions.
+We then train a recurrent policy network with offline RL, e.g., Conservative Q-Learning, to learn from the collected demonstrations without online interactions.
 To further improve the robustness and generalization of the policy network, we also introduce a mask re-targeting mechanism and a multi-level data collection strategy.
-In this way, we can train a robust tracker within an hour on a consumer-level GPU, e.g., Nvidia RTX 3090.
-Such efficiency is unprecedented for RL-based visual tracking methods.
-We evaluate our tracker on several high-fidelity environments with challenging situations, such as distraction and occlusion.
+In this way, we can train a robust policy within an hour on a consumer-level GPU, e.g., Nvidia RTX 3090.
+We evaluate our agent on several high-fidelity environments with challenging situations, such as distraction and occlusion.
 The results show that our agent outperforms state-of-the-art methods in terms of sample efficiency, robustness to distractors, and generalization to unseen scenarios and targets.
-We also demonstrate the transferability of the learned tracker from the virtual world to real-world scenarios. \footnote{Project Website: \url{https://sites.google.com/view/offline-evt}}
+We also demonstrate the transferability of the learned agent from virtual environments to a real-world robot. \footnote{Project Website: \url{https://sites.google.com/view/offline-evt}}